 Unfortunately, many people still use page count as measurement.
 And in that context, some of the more practical, internal-use-only business plans can be only 5 or 10 pages long.
 Corporate business plans for large companies can run into hundreds of pages.
 The more standard start-up and expansion plans developed for showing outsiders normally run 20-40 pages of text – easy to read, well-spaced text, formatted in bullets, illustrated by business charts and short financial tables – plus financial details in appendices.

 The right length of the plan depends on the nature and purpose of the plan.
 Will it include descriptions of the company and management team for outsiders to read?
 Does it need an executive summary good enough to stand alone?
 Does it include detailed research, plans, drawings, and blueprints?
 Is it worded to withstand legal scrutiny as part of an investment proposal?
-Form follows function.
+Does it have everything bank would look for in your business loan application; Form follows function.

 Venture contests often limit a plan to 30 pages, sometimes 40, rarely 50 – and that includes detailed financials in the appendices.
 Unfortunately the page limitation leads some contestants to very bad choices, as they cram content into dense typefaces and thick texts, making their plans worse, not better.